bokesyo/bokesyo.github.io/_pages/about.md

 **ICBI@SIAT BCBDI**

 At [ICBI@SIAT BCBDI](http://bcbdi.siat.ac.cn/), I'm immersed in the realm of brain slice semantic stitching.
-Based on VISOR fast imaging technology developed by ICBI, we can rapidly obtain images of whole mouse / macaque / human brains.
+Based on VISOR2 fast imaging technology developed by ICBI, we can rapidly obtain images of whole mouse / macaque / human brains.

-- I pretrained a ViT encoder & decoder (through Masked Autoencoder) to derive semantic representations from brain slices & extrapolate brain slices to construct common areas so as to assist interslice stitching.
+- Pretrained a ViT encoder & decoder (through Masked Autoencoder).

-- Subsequently, based on pretrained Masked Autoencoder, I established a pipeline for semantically stitching brain slices.
+- Aligned pretrained Masked Autoencoder for trustfully stitching brain slices (brain reconstruction).

-- The ultimate aim is to extracting comprehensive high-resolution brain circuits to craft Large Language Models, based on VISOR and brain stitching techniques.
+- The ultimate aim is to extracting comprehensive high-resolution brain circuits to craft Large Language Models, based on VISOR2 and brain stitching techniques.

 **THUNLP**